HTML to Markdown Converter — Free Online Tool

 Google Docs to static site generator

 HTML emails contain heavy inline styles, table-based layouts, and tracking pixels.
-Paste the email body HTML into the converter to extract the readable text content as clean Markdown — useful for saving email newsletters into a notes app or documentation system.
+Paste the email body HTML into the converter to extract the readable text content as clean Markdown — useful for saving newsletters into a notes app, Obsidian, or any Markdown-compatible knowledge base.
+Tables in email HTML are typically layout tables (not data tables) and will not convert meaningfully — expect the readable text to be extracted rather than a perfect structural match.

 Round-trip verification

 After converting HTML to Markdown, paste the output into the Markdown to HTML Converter to convert it back to HTML.
-Comparing the original HTML against the round-tripped output reveals any elements that have no direct Markdown equivalent — like table cells, coloured text, or nested lists.
+Comparing the original HTML against the round-tripped output reveals any elements that have no direct Markdown equivalent — these are the parts that need manual editing or workarounds after the conversion.

-When updating a document, convert both the old and new HTML to Markdown, then paste both Markdown strings into the Diff Checker.
-Markdown diffs are far more readable than raw HTML diffs because the markup noise is gone — only the content changes are visible.
+When reviewing changes between two versions of an HTML document, convert both to Markdown first, then paste both strings into the Diff Checker.
+Markdown diffs are far more readable than raw HTML diffs because all the tag noise is removed — only the content changes are visible.
+This is particularly useful for content review workflows where non-technical reviewers need to read the diff.

 Does the converter need an internet connection to work?

 Only to load the page initially.
-Once loaded, the conversion runs entirely in your browser using a JavaScript parser built into the tool.
+Once loaded, conversion runs entirely in your browser using a JavaScript HTML-to-Markdown parser.
 No network requests are made during conversion — it works offline after first load.

 What happens to HTML tags that have no Markdown equivalent?